 Lastly, non-scalable B2B services don’t translate well to the biggest sales holiday of the year as their finite expertise will quickly run out.

-Digital commerce can assist companies further by using B2B behaviour to sell repeat products quickly on Black Friday.
+Ecommerce can assist companies further by using B2B behavior to sell repeat products quickly on Black Friday.
 In fact, only 15% of B2B users want to speak to a sales rep on repeat purchases, according to McKinsey.
 That means focusing deals on low-cost B2B items can lead to more sales this holiday season.

-If you decide to take part in Black Friday, you can ensure your success by following these three tips:
+If you decide to participate in Black Friday 2022, you can ensure your success by following these three tips:

 Consider the relevant channels for running a Black Friday marketing campaign.
 First, where are potential customers located?
 Will it take place both in-store and online, or only online?
 This will mean providing various assets that differ based on the channel and ensuring that they still offer a unified message.